subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 - The leftmost figure shows the case when the replica symmetry is unbroken in the high temperature case, in which all elements of the matrix are zero.
 - The middle figure shows the simplest case of replica symmetry breaking, called 1-RSB.
 The $Q_{ab}$ matrix is parametrized by a diagonal value of $q_d$, and two off-diagonal values that can either be $q_1$ if the two replicas belong to the same block of size $m\times m$, or $q_0$ is the replicas fall outside the innermost block.
 - This procedure can be iteratively repeated within each of the blocks, leading to k step RSB or k-RSB.
-An example of 2-RSB is shown in the rightmost figure with corresponding parameters $q_d, q_1, q_2$ and $q_3$.
+An example of 2-RSB is shown in the rightmost figure with corresponding parameters $q_0, q_1$ and $q_2$.

  To summarize, we have obtained a solution for the free energy ${\overline f}$ as a function of the elements of the matrix $Q_{ab}$, which can be regarded as an order parameter and this order parameter is the overlap between configurations belonging to different replicas.
-But what is the meaning of this solution in terms of the spin glass model?
+But what is the interpretation of this solution in terms of the spin glass model?
 We will answer this in the next sub-section.

 ### Connection between Replica Symmetry Breaking and the Spin Glass Model

-We defined the probability distribution of the overlap between two pure states ${\overline P}(q)$ two sub-sections ago, and it turns out that this function can be expressed in terms of the replicas as follows:
+We defined the probability distribution of the overlap between two pure states ${\overline P}(q)$ a couple of sections ago, and it turns out that this function can be expressed in terms of the replicas as follows:

 $$ {\overline P}(q) = \lim_{n\rightarrow 0}{2\over{n(n-1)}} \sum_{a\gt b} \delta(q - q_{ab}) $$

 This equation is saying that the average probability that two pure states of the system have overlap $q$ is equal to the fraction of elements of the overlap matrix $Q_{ab}$ that are equal to $q$.
-This means that the elements of the overlap matrix (after taking the limit $N\rightarrow\infty$), are the physical values of the overlap between pure states, and the number of elements of $Q_{ab}$ that are equal to q is related to the probability of $q$.
+This means that the elements of the replica overlap matrix (after taking the limit $N\rightarrow\infty$), are the physical values of the overlap between pure states, and the number of elements of $Q_{ab}$ that are equal to q is related to the probability of $q$.
 Hence surprisingly the matrix $Q_{ab}$ that arose a result of a mathematical trick to simplify calculations, also has a deep connection to the physics of the spin glass model.

 We now apply this formula to the $Q_{ab}$ matrix that was proposed in the previous section.